 Hey folks!
 Were you just hoping to know about Diwali?
 Here it is then.
-Just like the festival of colors is another major festival celebrated in India and it is our very own festival of lights.
+Just like the festival of colours, this is another major festival celebrated in India and it is our very own festival of lights.
 Notwithstanding the fact that Diwali is the most favorite festival of maximum population in-house, apart from that, it's a mesmerizing time of the year when the entire country is decorated with lights and candles.
 It is a fiesta with a gleam of diyas, sparkling eyes and joy-filled within the hearts.
 Do not miss the chance to attend the festivities of Diwali, it gives immense pleasure in taking part in the Pujas followed by bursting crackers with friends and family.

 Diwali is a fair of five days in total starting from Dhanteras leading to Diwali and then Bhai Dooj.
 Every day has its own significance and it is an unfeigned ordeal for each one of the visitors.
 It is celebrated in the honor of Lord Ram who returned back to his home after an exile of 14 years.

 People also worship Lord Ganesha and Goddess Lakshmi who bring wealth and good luck to the families.
 So, step into Uttar Pradesh or any part of the country to encounter the cordial and enthusiastic festival of Diwali this November.

 Diwali is the biggest festival of India.
 It is celerbated with so much enlightment and happiness that the entire country is drown into it.
 People can enjoy it at any corner of the country still, Ayodhya in the state of Uttar Pradesh is the best place to embrace the charm of the festival.
 The nearest airport to Ayodhya is Faizabad airport which is about 8 kms away.
 The railway station of Ayodhya is well-connected to many major cities of the state and beyond.